Token Management Service¶

 When application developers upload their applications for testing to the Developer Cockpit, it is not possible to access data on other tenants.
 However, the communication between the application and the Token Management Service can be tested.

 An application requests a token from the Token Management API, if it needs to access IoT data.
-In its request, it provides its service credentials as well as the location it wants to access.
+In its request, it provides its application credentials as well as the location it wants to access.
 If the application has permission to access this data, the Token Management Service returns a valid token for this action.

 The application uses the token in order to access the requested data.

 When an application is registered in the Operator Cockpit, it can be assigned read/write or limited access.
 Read/Write access grants full access to all available MindSphere APIs.
 Limited access allows the application to manage assets and files and create events, but not to write time series data.
 If a customer purchases an application, they must confirm that the application may access their data.

-Applications must send their service credentials to the Token Management Service in order to request a token.
-Service credentials consist of a client ID and a client secret.
+Applications must send their application credentials to the Token Management Service in order to request a token.
+Application credentials consist of a client ID and a client secret.
 They are created after uploading an application to the Developer Cockpit or Operator Cockpit and must be provided as environment variables of the application.

-Access for an application must be issued manually in the Authorization Management in order to create service credentials.
-For Cloud Foundry applications, the Operator Cockpit automatically provides the service credentials as environment variables of the application.
+Access for an application must be issued manually in the Authorization Management in order to create application credentials.
+For Cloud Foundry applications, the Operator Cockpit automatically provides the application credentials as environment variables of the application.

-The Developer Cockpit and Operator Cockpit only display service credentials once when the access for an application are issued.
+When you issue application credentials, the Developer Cockpit and Operator Cockpit only display the credentials once.
 It is not possible to review them.

-Service credentials of applications are version specific and must be updated, if a new version of an application is uploaded.
-This also means, that the service credentials issued in the Developer Cockpit are not valid anymore, once the application has been transferred to the operator tenant.
+Application credentials are version specific and must be updated, if a new version of an application is uploaded.
+This also means, that the application credentials issued in the Developer Cockpit are not valid anymore, once the application has been transferred to the operator tenant.

 In order to revoke the credentials, de-register the application.